 You can grow ivy geraniums from seed collected from your plants, but you are assured of exact duplicates only if the parent is a pure species.
-Hybrids and named cultivars often do not "come true" from seed, though the results may still be interesting.
+Hybrids and named cultivars often do not come true from seed, though the results might still be interesting.
 However, the 'Tornado' series and the 'Summer Showers' series are two cultivars that are offered as seed.

 The best method is to sow the seeds in seed flats filled with seed-starter mix under glass or plastic covers at a temperature of about 74 degrees Fahrenheit.
 Cover the seeds with a bare covering of fine compost—some light helps speed germination.
 After seedlings sprout and true leaves have formed, they can be transplanted into their own pots filled with commercial potting soil.